Testimonials

 experience…seriously?!

+My first experience with makeup surprised me.
 I felt rather bewildered the first time I tried on makeup.
-Although the scar would disappear, seeing my face with makeup on felt very awkward.
+Although the scars would disappear, seeing my face with makeup on felt very awkward.
 Needless to say, I had mixed feelings.
 While there was a part of me questioning whether it really would help lessen the discomfort that people felt when looking at me, I also held a sense of hope that it really would improve my appearance.
-Even though my mother complimented me on the way I looked in the photo with makeup on, I was not ready to take what my family said to me for granted, so I was like, “seriously?!”
+Even though my mother complimented me on the way I looked in the photo with makeup on, I was not ready to take what my family said as the truth, so I was like, “seriously?!”

 I have gotten a lot more accustomed to applying makeup now.
-I think this is largely owing to the fact that the staff explained the reasoning of the makeup method to me in a way that I could understand.
+I think this is largely owing to the fact that the staff explained the reasoning for the makeup techniques to me in a way that I could understand.
 When I do wear makeup, I start by drawing my eyebrows and applying foundation on my face.
-Next, because there is a patch of scarred skin on the left side of my mouth where beards do not grow, I would add a bit of color similar to my beard.
+Next, because there is a patch of scarred skin on the left side of my mouth where hair does not grow, I add a bit of color similar to my beard.
 When it is on too thick, it becomes sticky, so I only apply a sheer layer for a natural looking finish.
 Rather than wearing makeup whenever I leave the house, I wear it when I go to work, or when I attend a relative’s wedding.
-I wear makeup when I want to look nice and smart.
+I wear makeup when I want to look nice.

 I am a bit of an oddball, and I would prefer to see other people happy rather than to fulfill my own happiness.
 I repair computers for work, and it really makes me happy when I succeed in fixing a particularly complex job.
-I am especially elated when I am able to recover photographs from datafiles.
+I am especially elated when I am able to recover photographs from data files.
 I often receive requests from my customers saying, “I’ve lost all the photo data on my smartphone, but are you able to retrieve it?
 There are some pictures of my kids in there.”
-While I am working on recovering the data, I would imagine the joy it would bring them when I succeed, which are the most pleasurable moments in my life.
+While working on recovering the data, I imagine the joy it would bring them when I succeed, which I find very fulfilling.

-The reason why I decided to cooperate in the Shiseido Life Quality Makeup activities, such as participating in this interview, is from my hope that it will help someone.
-While I was in the hospital, I witnessed many people who were experiencing a hard time, and so I thought that it would be nice if I was able to help other patients like me who are suffering from burn scars or other wounds.
+The reason why I decided to get involved in the Shiseido Life Quality Makeup activities, such as participating in this interview, is from my hope that it will help someone.
+While I was in the hospital, I witnessed many people who were experiencing a hard time, and so I thought that it would be nice to be able to help other patients like me who are suffering from burn scars or other wounds.
 I used to be a volleyball player when I was a student, and regardless of whether I failed or lost, I would always feel regret if I did not try my best to pick up the ball and stand strong again.
 I think that perhaps this experience has helped me.
-In my case, without a smidgen of doubt, I think it would have been more painless for me to have died in the fire, considering that I had to restart from a condition where I had no skin on my body.
+In my case, without any doubt, I think it would have been more painless for me to have died in the fire, considering that I had to restart from a condition where I had no skin on my body.
 However, I do not dwell on what could have been.
-Now, I have come to appreciate the various things in my life, and I think that I am pretty grateful for anything and everything.
+Now, I have come to appreciate the various things in my life, and I am pretty grateful for everything.

-* These interviews were made possible thanks to the kindness of the interviewees who support the purpose of this activity, and was posted in February 2020.
-We wish to take this opportunity to express our sincere appreciation to all people involved.
+* This interview was made possible thanks to the kindness of the interviewees who support the aim of this activity and was posted in February 2020.
+We wish to take this opportunity to express our sincere appreciation to all the people involved.

 I was so excited,